system76/docs/_articles/upgrade-pop.md

 ```

 _____________________________

+Pop!_OS 19.04 was released in April, 2019.
+This section explains how to upgrade from Pop!_OS 18.10 to Pop!_OS 19.04.

 Pop!_OS 17.10 is now unsupported and no new updates are available.
 After unsupported versions have been removed from the archive and mirror network, you will need to change where your system checks for un-applied updates to be able to upgrade.
 Type the following commands in a terminal to switch where `apt` checks for updates.
 If you would like to have the recovery partition, you will need to backup data and reinstall with a 18.04 or newer release of Pop!_OS